HiveTalk/zaplist/README.md

 ## Good First issues (Todo Items)

+- accept both hex and npub as inputs
 - Add a nostr NIP-07 login
 - grab all avatar images and replaces links with a local copy that you can download as a zip file
 - add optional image download instead of html